AdobeDocs/commerce-learn.en/help/api-mesh/graphql-single-source.md

 ---
-title: Create a GraphQL single source request to be used in API Mesh
+title: Create a GraphQL single source mesh in API Mesh
 description: Discover how to use API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
-Learn about creating a request that has one source.
+Learn about creating a mesh that has one source.
 landing-page-description: Discover how to use API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
-Learn about creating a request that has one source.
+Learn about creating a mesh that has one source.
 kt: 11804
 doc-type: tutorial
 audience: all
 last-substantial-update: 2023-2-8

 ---
-# Create single source GraphQL API mesh
+# Create a mesh with a single source

-The video helps a developer understand how to create a GraphQL reverse proxy and has a single source.
-Remember, for GraphQL Mesh to work as expected, a publicly accessible URL with valid GraphQL schema is required.
-The video also explains how to set up your initial json for use with your commerce website.
-For basic code samples that was used in the video, visit [Create a mesh](https://developer.adobe.com/graphql-mesh-gateway/gateway/create-mesh/#create-a-mesh-1).
+This video helps developers understand how to create a mesh with a single source in API Mesh for Adobe Developer App Builder.
+For this basic example to work as expected, you'll need a publicly accessible API or GraphQL endpoint.
+The video also explains how to create a simple `mesh.json` file to use with your Commerce instance.
+For more details and code samples, visit [Create a mesh](https://developer.adobe.com/graphql-mesh-gateway/gateway/create-mesh/#create-a-mesh-1).

 ## Who is this video for?

-* Anyone who is new to API mesh
+* Anyone new to API mesh
-* Developers interested using multiple graphql sources
+* Developers interested in combining multiple GraphQL and API sources
-* Anyone who needs to know how to filter the network tab and filter by graphql
+* Anyone who needs to know how to filter the network tab and filter by GraphQL

 ## Video content

-* Using API as a reverse proxy
+* Using API Mesh as a reverse proxy
-* JSON configuration with the Adobe Developer command-line interface
+* Creating a mesh from a JSON configuration file
 * Accessing the newly created GraphQL endpoint

 >[!VIDEO](https://video.tv.adobe.com/v/3414124)

 ## Create the json configuration file

-For Adobe App Builder to know about all your sources, you define them in a JSON configuration.
-Each source is an element in an array and you can have one or more.
-Here is an example of a single source
+API Mesh uses a JSON configuration file to define your source handlers.
+The JSON file contains a `sources` array that contains the sources for your mesh.
+Here is an example of a mesh with a single source.

 ```json
 {